RIYAtech/IMDB-Data-Analysis-Machine-Learning-/README.md

 # IMDB-Data-Analysis-Machine-Learning-
-Using the IMDB Dataset finding the top rated movies, finding in which year there was the highest average revenue
+Using the IMDB Dataset finding the top rated movies, finding in which year there was the highest average revenue etc.....

 First i have loaded the Dataset as CSV File.